ryao/gemini-chat/README.md

 - Easy deletion
 - No censorship

-It is a combination that is absent from all major LLM chat interfaces that I have tried, which include ChatGPT, Google Gemini, Mistral, Perplexity, Openrouter.ai Playground, Claude.ai and Poe.
+Even without the last point, this is a combination that is absent from all major LLM chat interfaces that I have tried, which include ChatGPT, Google Gemini, Mistral, Perplexity, Openrouter.ai Playground, Claude.ai and Poe.
 You often have a few of these features, but not all of them together.

 # How to use